Star Wars land: Everything we know about Galaxy's Edge

 The land is being built inside two of Disney's parks: Disneyland in Anaheim, California, and Disney's Hollywood Studios near Orlando, Florida.
 Each version will be similar in design.

-Disney has not announced an exact opening day, but the one at Disneyland will open first in summer, 2019.
-The land in Florida at Hollywood Studios will open in the fall of 2019.
+The one at Disneyland will open first to the public on May 31st.
+The land in Florida at Hollywood Studios will open on August 29.
 The opening date of the Star Wars hotel in Florida has not been set.

 Oga's Cantina: Drink with bounty hunters